benjaminsampica/bensampica.com/content/post/talespireprogramming/index.md

 ## Wrap Up
 I wasn't really that familiar with JavaScript or Node, as I'm primarily a .NET developer.
 It was nice to hone these skills, learn javascript language features, and bring along some good practices (like automated testing) and see how they work in JavaScript land.

+My favorite part of making things is being able to share it with others.
+Both of these mods are available for any Game Master to download and use inside of TaleSpire itself by simply clicking a button.